fschulze/mr.developer/README.rst

 section with the ``mr.developer-threads`` option.
 Setting it to ``1`` should fix these issues, but this disables parallel checkouts and makes the process a bit slower.

+Also, if you have `ControlPersist` in your local ssh config, and you have a source checkout that uses ssh (for example ``git@github.com:...``) the checkout or update may work fine, but the ssh connection may stay open and ``mr.developer`` cannot exit because it waits for the ssh process to finish.